 There's virtually no difference between multipurpose cleaners and kitchen sprays.

 1. A different cleaning spray for each room

-Our recent tests of a wide range of these sprays reveal that there's virtually no difference between multipurpose cleaners and kitchen sprays, which means they're all going to do roughly the same job, no matter which room you're in.
+We test a wide range of these sprays, and our results show virtually no difference between multipurpose cleaners and kitchen sprays, which means they're both going to do roughly the same job, no matter which room you're in.

 "Scores from our reviews of these products are comparable across kitchen and multipurpose cleaners, so our takeaway is that they're all essentially the same thing," says CHOICE cleaning product expert Ashley Iredale.

 "You don't need to spend money on a specific spray for the kitchen, and another for other surfaces throughout your home – one good multipurpose spray will do the job."

 There is one room you will need a dedicated spray for though.

 "You'll get better results from a dedicated bathroom cleaner, which is specially formulated to tackle soap scum - a challenging soil type for regular multi-purpose cleaners," says Ashley.

 Grubby floors getting you down?
 Surely one of those brightly coloured floor cleaners with images of sparkling tiles on them are the answer?
 Not so, say our lab experts.